damianavila/RISE/README.md

 jupyter-nbextension enable rise --py --sys-prefix
 ```

+### Conclusion

-Conclusion: If you use conda, life will be easy ;-)
+If you use conda, life will be easy ;-)

-**NOTE**: in alll the options available the `--sys-prefix` option will install and
+**NOTE**: in all the options available the `--sys-prefix` option will install and
 enable the extension in the current environment, if you want a `--user` based or a
-`--system` based installation just use those option instead in the above commands.
+`--system` based installation just use those options instead in the above commands.

 ## RISE talk